leader1gnite/Hyprland-dotfiles/README.md

-# Hypland-dotfiles
+Hypland Dotfiles

-This is Hyprland minimal rice just for star usage, something may change with time.
+Welcome to Hypland Dotfiles!
+This is a minimal configuration for Hyprland, designed primarily for beginner usage.
+Please note that it may evolve over time.
+Installation Instructions

+To get started, follow these steps:

+    Install Arch Linux with KDE Plasma preinstalled.

+    Run the following command to install the necessary packages:

+    bash

-Just install Arch with kde plasma preinstalled and then: sudo pacman -S hyprland kitty brightnessctl waybar wofi Plasma should be for theme configuration(ecosystem) and in situation if this config will crash.
+    sudo pacman -S hyprland kitty brightnessctl waybar wofi

+KDE Plasma is included for theme configuration and serves as a fallback in case this configuration encounters any issues.